MRFAKE2002/react-shop/README.md

 22: Make 'removeProductFromCart' arrow function in context provider function to have in through the project and use it in 'SingleProduct' page.

+23: Make 'cartTotalQuantity' variant for show total quantity of cart items in navbar.